-ARRIVE Hotels & Restaurants (AHR) was founded by Chris Pardo and Peter Karpinski, who met while working at Four Seasons Hotels & Resorts in the late 1990s.
+ARRIVE was founded by Chris Pardo and Peter Karpinski, who met while working at Four Seasons Hotels & Resorts in the late 1990s.
 Throughout their respective careers, they have strived to chart new paths for their industries – Chris in the architectural, interior design, and hospitality arenas, and Peter in the world of restaurant and hotel development, branding, and operations.
-The pair committed to developing a hospitality brand together that would redefine modern travel and dining, and after many years of conceptualization, they came full circle to launch the ARRIVE brand.
+The pair committed to developing a hospitality brand together, and after many years of planning, they came full circle to launch the ARRIVE brand.

 While exploring an inaugural property for ARRIVE in Palm Springs, Chris and Peter had the fortune of meeting Ezra Callahan, Matt Steinberg, and David Isen - college friends who had formed Artist & Recreation, a Los Angeles based real estate development and hospitality group.
 Callahan had recently shifted his focus to this arena after several years working at Facebook, where he was the Company’s sixth employee and first product manager.
 Steinberg, a Stanford-trained lawyer, had also changed gears after several years working at one of Los Angeles’ premier law firms.
 Isen split his time between being a touring musician with HORSE the Band and working as a software engineer for Amazon.
 Chris, Peter, Ezra, David and Matt found they shared a similar mindset around the values, passion and drive they wanted to inject into the hospitality world, and an exciting and promising relationship was formed.